Darkhogg/polyethylene/README.md

 # Polyethylene

-Polyethylene is a wrapping layer around iterators and async iterators that lets you chain functional operators in a similar way you do with arrays but without the memory overhead.
+Polyethylene is a wrapping layer around iterators and async iterators that lets you chain functional operators in a similar way you do with arrays but without the memory overhead or having to wait for an aasynchronous iteration to end.

 ## Examples